MrMauzy/MrMauzy.github.io/index.md

 ## Blog

 When I started down my path of becoming a software developer I had no idea what I was in for.
 I decided to start a blog, because there was no end to the topics that interest me, I love researching and putting what I learned into words.
-If you find interest in computer science, math or other random topics, please check out my blog!
+If you find interest in computer science, math or other random topics, please check out my blog witht he link below!

 ![pen]({{ site.url }}/images/map.jpg){:height="200px" width="900px"}